Shasta Lake: History

 Shasta Dam was constructed between 1935 and 1945 across the Sacramento River, and Shasta Lake was formed in 1948.
 The Pit River, McCloud River, and several smaller tributaries had their lower courses and confluences with the Sacramento River submerged by the reservoir.
 Also beneath the lake is the submerged town of Kennett and many village sites of the Wintun people together with their traditional fishing, hunting, and gathering locations.
 Parts of the defunct tunnels and right of way of the Southern Pacific Transportation Company can be seen when the water level is low.

 Shasta Lake hosted the first "Boardstock" event in 1996, which continued there annually through 1999, after which the annual event moved to Clear Lake, California, 170 miles southwest of Shasta Lake.
 Boardstock drew many professional wakeboard riders from around the world, with an average attendance of 15,000 people.
-The event lasted for 3 days each year with several wakeboard contests being performed.
+The event lasted for 3 days each year with multiple wakeboarding competitions.